-A new rheumatoid arthritis (RA) diagnosis can be alarming.
-You’re already in pain and the doctor says there’s no cure, and the disease can get worse over time.
-The good news is that there are plenty of rheumatoid arthritis treatment options to help you.
+A rheumatoid arthritis (RA) diagnosis can be alarming.
+You’re already in pain and the doctor says there’s no cure – and the disease can get worse over time.
+The good news is there are plenty of rheumatoid arthritis treatment options out there.
 Some treatments help with symptoms, while others help to slow the progression of the disease.
 Everyone’s treatment plan is different, but finding the right combination of holistic and medical treatment options can help provide pain relief from rheumatoid arthritis.

-Familiarize yourself with holistic options to minimize RA symptoms and medical treatments for rheumatoid arthritis so that you can start making an action plan to combat pain today.
+Familiarize yourself with holistic options to minimize RA symptoms and medical treatments for rheumatoid arthritis so that you can make an action plan today.

 An anti-inflammatory diet can help to reduce overall inflammation in your body.
 This, in turn, will help your RA symptoms as your pain from inflammation reduces.